gkswamy98/causal_il/README.md

 # CausIL
-A repo for Causal Imitation Learning.
+A repo for Causal Imitation Learning under Temporally Correlated Noise.

 ## Running Experiments
 To re-train an expert, run: